English

 Beginning with an exploration of prose fiction and the graphic novel, students practice communicating character and story arc through descriptive storytelling, narrative digital art, storyboards, films, and animations.
 Students deepen their technical communication skills by learning a variety of modern professional equipment and applications such as Wacom Digital Drawing Pads, lighting equipment, downshooters, Adobe Photoshop, Adobe Illustrator, Adobe Animate, Adobe Premiere Pro, Adobe After Effects, Avid Pro Tools, Propellerhead Reason, HTML/CSS, DragonFrame, and Google Apps.

 In English, you will learn essential fiction writing techniques, with an emphasis on what carries a narrative visually and when and why a writer should “show, not tell.”
 The poetic thinking of the previous project will continue to serve as a tool for developing description, imagery, and figurative meaning.
 You will find inspiration and space to experiment with character and scene, plot structure, dialogue, point of view, and subtext through unconventional writing prompts and collaborative activities like “the writer’s room,” table reading, and revision workshop.
-You will read a variety of short stories.
+You will read The Metamorphosis and fictional narratives of varying forms (flash fiction, short story, novella).

 Using the thought process of a storyteller, you will: